 - Sometimes the best thing to say is nothing.
 If you’re upset, frustrated, or angry, stay quiet.
 You may think venting will make you feel better, but it never does.

-Training Tip: Print this list and commit to saying each one at least once this week, more often if possible.
+Print the above list and commit to saying each one at least once this week, more often if possible.
 Only through practice will it become natural and part of your High-Trust reputation.